simonpedrogonzalez/solar-explorer/project-proposal.md

 ### Justification of visual encodings

 #### Home page

+This section will show a map of the solar system, and will be the main visualization for the project.
+Its main goal is to show the location and orbits of objects in the solar system and the paths of space missions.
+The visual encodings used in this page are:

  - **Object position at current epoch**: encoded with a filled circle located spatially with logarithmic position (x and y) relative to central object.
 The logarithmic scale allows us to display more data in a smaller space, since the solar system is very spread out.
  - **Object orbit**: encoded spatially with ellipse with radius following logarithmic distance scale relative to central object.
  - **Object information (name, description)**: encoded with text visible when hovering over object.
 This allows us to show more information than can be shown on the screen at one time.
- - **Mission data**: encoded with curved path representing actual trajectory of mission.
+ - **Mission data**: encoded with curved path representing the actual trajectory of mission.
  - **Mission information (name, description)**: encoded with text visible when hovering over mission path.
- - **Mission important events**: encoded with points located at the location of the event.
+ - **Mission important events (e.g. phase changes)**: encoded with points located at the site of the event.
 When hovering over these points, a box will open up with the event name and description.
- - **Number of missions to each object**: When multiple mission paths overlap, only one line will be shown, with an increased width.
-This allows us to show a lot of missions in a limited space.
+ - **Number of missions to each object**: When multiple mission paths overlap, only one line will be shown, with an increased width or opacity.
+This allows us to show a lot of missions in a limited space and encode the most comon routes.
- - **Object average color**: Encoded as the color of the object's circle.
-This allows us to visually compare the color of planets and moons.
+ - **Object average color**: We will encode the objects with an appropriately colored circle, allowing us to compare and distinguish the planets and moons visually.
 If time, we may replace color with an actual image of the object.
  - **Object radius**: Encoded logarithmically as the radius of the object's circle.
 This allows us to show the relative size of objects in the solar system.
  - **Object type**: Encoded as an outline around the object's circle: dashed for moons, solid for planets, and dotted for asteroids.
 This allows us to quickly see the type of object (and adds contrast against the background).
  - **Distance scale**: Represented with a logarithmic axis from the center of the view to the right and left.
 This visually encodes the current zoom level and allows a quick reference of how far away an object is from the central object.

 #### Data Viewer Page

+This section will show a scatter plot to easily visualize relationships, for example, the distance achieved by missions over time.
+The visual encodings used in this page are:

  - **Data selection**: Encoded with dropdowns for each axis.
 This allows the user to select the data they want to see on each axis.
  - **Data scale**: Encoded with a checkbox for each axis.
 This allows the user to switch between a linear and logarithmic scale.